Janet Khan: Career

 In 1976, the couple announced that they were returning to Australia, to take up academic positions at the University of Queensland, Brisbane.
 Janet Khan held the position of assistant professor of psychology at the University.
 From 1977 to 1983, Khan was a member of the National Spiritual Assembly of the Bahá’ís of Australia.
 She served as the Chair from 1982 to 1983.
 She spoke and conducted workshops at the Bahá'í National Youth Conference in Hobart, Tasmania in January 1978.
 In February 1979, the Khan and Dr Peter Khan visited the United States, and spoke of their service to the Bahá'í Faith in Australia.
 In August 1979, Khan was the keynote speaker at the Bahá'í Women’s Conference in Melbourne, Victoria, in August 1979.
 While on sabbatical leave, in her role as Vice-Chair of the National Spiritual Assembly of the Bahá'ís of Australia, and in service to the National Spiritual Assembly of the Bahá'ís of the United States, Khan travelled to the United States where she was a featured speaker at a Bahá'í Youth Conference in Coeur d’Alene, Idaho in June 1980 and visited Bahá'í communities in Idaho, Oregon, Washington and northern California in June and July 1980.
 In her role as Chair of the National Spiritual Assembly of the Bahá'ís of Australia, Khan spoke at the Bahá'í International Conference in Canberra, ACT in September 1982.

 From 1983 to 2010, Khan served in the Research Department at the Bahá'í World Center in Haifa, Israel.
 Khan’s work involved researching the teachings and history of the Bahá’í Faith and studying the correlation of Bahá’í thought with contemporary social issues.
 In April 2009, Khan and her husband Dr Peter Khan visited Sydney, Australia and were keynote speakers for the 75th anniversary celebrations of the formation of the National Spiritual Assembly of the Bahá'ís of Australia.

 In 2010, Khan and her husband returned to Australia from Israel.
-Khan has continued to actively serve the Bahá’í Faith in Australia as an author and public speaker after her husband passed away in July 2011.
+Khan has continued to actively serve the Bahá’í Faith in Australia as an author and public speaker after her husband died in July 2011.

-In June 2015, Khan attended a multi-faith gathering with the Dalai Lama in Brisbane, Australia, where she read a prayer by ‘Abdu’l-Baha, head of the Bahá'í Faith from 1892-1921.
+In June 2015, Khan attended a multi-faith gathering with the Dalai Lama in Brisbane, Australia, where she read a prayer by ‘Abdu’l-Baha, head of the Bahá'í Faith from 1892 to 1921.
 Khan is also a member of the International Advisory Board for the University of Maryland's Bahá’í Chair for World Peace.